apache/incubator-resilientdb/README.md

       ```bash
       git clone https://github.com/Bismanpal-Singh/MemLens
       ```
     2. Clone the ResilientDB repository.
-This is the service which will be profiled by MemLens.
+This is the service which will be profiled by ResLens.
 Follow the installation instructions to install ResilientDB and set it up.
       ```bash
       git clone https://github.com/harish876/incubator-resilientDB
       ```